sinjoysaha/Amazon-Reviews-NLP/README.md

 4. Further, GridSearchCV was used to find the best parameters for the Linear SVM model.

-5. The model is stored using the Pickle library.
+5. The Linear SVM model with best parameters found using GridSearchCV is stored using the Pickle library for future use.

-6. In future, rest of the models will be studied for finding best parameters of for each.
+6. In future, other models will be studied for finding best parameters of for each.
 An overall best performing model can then be found.

 ### Built With